View All 1801 Draped Bust Dollar

 Description

 The 1801 Proof Draped Bust Dollar is a proof dollar struck at the Philadelphia Mint, part of the Draped Bust Dollars 1795-1804 series.
-With a mintage of only 6, this is an extremely rare issue.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1804).
-Designed by Robert Scot.
+With a mintage of 6, this is an extremely rare issue — the scarcer of two mint variants, with 0% of total production.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1804).
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $1590K.
 Struck in 90% silver, 10% copper, weighing 27 grams, 40 mm in diameter, with a lettered: hundred cents one dollar or unit edge.
 Cataloged as PCGS #6904.
-The Draped Bust Dollar continued the silver dollar series with an elegant design attributed to Gilbert Stuart.
-The 1804 Draped Bust Dollar is one of the most famous and valuable coins in existence.
-Only 15 examples are known.
-Regular-issue dates are all scarce, with the 1795 being the most accessible.

 External References